WJCHumble/fmr/README.md

 npm i rotate -g
 ```

-You can also install it locally in your project folder, but it's not recommended, because it's not inconvenient to use `rotate new [project]`.
+You can also install it locally in your project, but it's not recommended, because it's not inconvenient to use `rotate new [project]` command.

 ## Command